Toward Operationalizing Rasmussen: Drift Observability on the Simplex for Evolving Systems: Motivation: drift requires a discovered state

-Rasmussen's ``dynamic safety model'' frames safety as a moving target: systems operate under competing gradients (e.g., efficiency vs. thoroughness), and local adaptations can produce a slow \emph{drift toward failure} when boundaries of safe operation are approached\cite{Rasmussen1997,CookRasmussen2005,MorrisonWears2021}.
-Related safety and resilience traditions emphasize the same core challenge: accidents are emergent phenomena in sociotechnical systems, and they are rarely explained by a single broken component\cite{Dekker2011DriftIntoFailure,HollnagelWoodsLeveson2006ResilienceEngineering,Leveson2011EngineeringSaferWorld}.
+Rasmussen's dynamic safety model frames safety as a moving target: systems operate under competing gradients, and local adaptations can produce slow \emph{drift toward failure} as boundaries of safe operation are approached~\cite{Rasmussen1997,CookRasmussen2005,MorrisonWears2022Boundary}.
+Related safety and resilience traditions emphasize the same core challenge: accidents are emergent phenomena in sociotechnical systems and are rarely explained by a single broken component~\cite{Dekker2011DriftIntoFailure,HollnagelWoodsLeveson2006ResilienceEngineering,Leveson2011EngineeringSaferWorld}.

-Software operations is a natural target: services evolve continuously, are governed by explicit policies (SLOs, error budgets), and emit rich telemetry.
-But teams reason about multi-objective state that is naturally \emph{compositional}---shares of effort, remaining margin, or incident impact across parts.
-Such share signals live on the simplex and require log-ratio geometry to avoid closure artifacts\cite{Aitchison1986,BoogaartTolosana2013,PawlowskyGlahnEgozcueTolosana2015}; Sec.~\ref{sec:pitfall} illustrates a concrete Euclidean pitfall.
-Equally important, the relevant parts evolve (splits/merges, request classes, SLO revisions), so a hand-maintained state vector quickly becomes stale.
+Software operations is a natural target.
+Services evolve continuously, are governed by explicit policies such as SLOs and error budgets, and emit rich telemetry.
+Yet teams often reason about multi-objective operational state as \emph{shares}: remaining reliability margin across SLOs, engineering effort across work categories, or expected incident impact across services.
+As shares, these signals form compositional views: relative structure is meaningful, while absolute scale must be tracked separately.
+Applying Euclidean thresholds to such closed data can therefore conflate safe redistribution with risk accumulation~\cite{Aitchison1986,PawlowskyGlahnEgozcue2001,EgozcuePawlowsky2019SampleSpace,PawlowskyGlahnEgozcueTolosana2015}.